backdrop-contrib/afterlight_tribute/README.md

 ------------------

 If you would like to use CSS instead of SASS, edit the css/style.css file to alter the appearence of your website.
-Place your CSS at the bottom of the file.
+Place your custom CSS at the bottom of the file.

 If you would like to add custom Javascript to your site, edit the js/scripts.js file.